Economy of Bengaluru: Other sectors

-Transportation: Bangalore is the home of India's first electric car brand, Reva was acquired by a large domestic car company, Mahindra & Mahindra.
+Bangalore is the home of India's first electric car brand, Reva was acquired by a large domestic car company, Mahindra & Mahindra.
 Several startups in automotive services, marketplaces are situated in the city.
 On-demand taxi service, Ola Cabs, a Unicorn, originated in the city and acquired its early competition and peer, taxiforsure.
 Bounce is an on-demand motorbike startup that originated in the city.
 Car rental companies operating in the city includes Avis, Carzonrent, Hype Luxury Mobility, Mylescars, Revvcar and Zoomcar.
 Zoomcar is on demand inter city car transportation startup running out of the city.
 RedBus is an intercity bus aggregator that was bought by Naspers group.

-Grocery: BigBasket.com, Zopnow.com and Zopper.com, started in on-demand grocery and compete with Amazon's Prime Now platform.
+BigBasket.com, Zopnow.com and Zopper.com, started in on-demand grocery and compete with Amazon's Prime Now platform.
 Offline, formal retail format grocers originating from the city include FoodWorld supermarkets that started in 1996 and several other local brands.

-Retail: Urban Ladder is a leading omnichannel commerce furniture retailer founded by entrepreneurs from the city.
+Urban Ladder is a leading omnichannel commerce furniture retailer founded by entrepreneurs from the city.
 Lifestyle, now part of Dubai-based Landmark group originated as a brand in Bangalore in 1999.
 Tanishq is a jewelry retail store brand and is owned by the Tata Group.
 Printo is a chain of stationery and printing services stores.

-Fintechs: Several fintechs have their origins in the city.
+Several fintechs have their origins in the city.
 The revolutionary low-cost brokerage firm Zerodha, several cryptocurrency exchanges.
 Pine Labs is a recent unicorn that builds POS systems.
 Capillary Technologies is a loyalty, analytics provider built over POS systems.
 QwikCilver, a gifting and loyalty platform founded in Bangalore was acquired by Amazon.

-Beverages, Beer and Spirits: The city is known for its craft breweries, popular ones being Toit, Arbor Brewing Company and others.
+The city is known for its craft breweries, popular ones being Toit, Arbor Brewing Company and others.
 Kingfisher is one of the world's largest beer brands that originated in Bangalore.
-Amrut is India's first Single Malt Whisky brand that is sold all over the world and was named as the number three whisky in the world in 2010.
+Amrut is India's first Single Malt Whisky brand.
 United Breweries Group has its headquarters in Bangalore.
 It produces Kingfisher (beer).

-Biopharmaceuticals: Biocon is one of India's largest pharmaceutical companies which also owns a majority stake in India's largest Clinical Research Outsourcing (CRO) company Syngene International that works with global pharmaceutical majors.
-Strides Arcolab manufactures pharma products for emerging markets and is a listed entity in the Indian Stock Markets.
-The Himalaya Drug company makes several pharma and beauty care products and is headquartered in Bangalore.
+Biocon is one of India's largest pharmaceutical companies founded in Bengaluru.

+The Himalaya Wellness Company makes several pharma and beauty care products and is headquartered in Bangalore.